Colonial Day: Production

 Helo and Caprica-Boomer's second scene in "Colonial Day" marks the debut of the Cylon Heavy Raider.
 The shot with the Heavy Raider was filmed in front of UBC's Koerner Library.
 This location was also used in the Battlestar Galactica spinoff Caprica.

 Reception

 Jason Davis of Mania gave "Colonial Day" an A, commending the performances of guest stars Richard Hatch (Zarek) and Robert Wisden (Gray) as well as main cast members Bamber (Apollo) and Katee Sackhoff (Starbuck).
 Davis also praised the perceived connection between the themes of the episode and contemporary politics.
-Simon Brew of Den of Geek also reviewed the episode favorably.
+Simon Brew of Den of Geek also reviewed the episode favorably, praising the show's ability to skillfully address such topics as manipulation of media or behind-the-scenes political machinations and to portray complex multidimensional characters.
 Susan Tankersley of Television Without Pity gave "Colonial Day" a B−, agreeing with Moore that the main plot and assassination subplots did not fit together well but nonetheless calling it "not a bad episode".
+Arianne Gift of Game Rant said that the episode highlighted the fragile nature of unity among the Twelve Colonies and emphasized that maintaining cohesion is an ongoing struggle.
+Liz Farrell of Multiversity Comics described the episode as plot-driven and fast-paced and also noted that it emphasized the dangers of politics over war.
+Sonia Saraiya of The A.V.
+Club gave "Colonial Day" a B+, calling the episode "funny", in part for its display of humanity's flaws, and also called it a "Laura Roslin's episode".